This page contains affiliate links. Please read our disclosure for more info.

 If you’d prefer to be seated, the Rose & Crown patio has an excellent view, but you’ll have to make a reservation for a dining package (and it books up quickly).

-Fireworks are usually at 9pm or 10pm, but check the app for that day’s show time.
+Fireworks are usually at 9pm, but check the app for show times.

 Is Epcot Worth Visiting?